KaiReichart/streamdeck-clockify/README.md

 ## ✏️ Setup

-Download tle latest release from [here](https://github.com/KaiReichart/streamdeck-clockify/releases) and open the file with the stream deck application.
+Download the latest release file (dev.reichart.streamdeck.clockify.streamDeckPlugin) from [here](https://github.com/KaiReichart/streamdeck-clockify/releases) and open the file with the stream deck application.

 There is now a button called "Clockify" available in section "Custom".